Hermes is regarded as a powerful Greek God, one of the main figures in the Greek pantheon, and is considered to possess many powerful attributes.

 The Magic and Divination of Hermes

 In Greek mythology, Hermes was closely associated with magic, divination, and alchemy.
-He was considered to be a powerful magic-wielder and was revered for his abilities in these areas.
+He was a powerful magic-wielder and was revered for his abilities in these areas.

-For example, Hermes was said to have the power to control and manipulate dreams, and was often sought after by mortals for his powers of divination and prophecy.
-He was believed to have the ability to interpret the meanings of dreams and to provide guidance and advice to those who sought his help.
+For example, Hermes has the power to control and manipulate dreams, and was often sought after by mortals for his powers of divination and prophecy.
+He has the ability to interpret the meanings of dreams and to provide guidance and advice to those who sought his help.

-Hermes was also credited with brining alchemy to the world.
-It is said that Hermes met the Mind of the Universe, who shared many secrets with him, including alchemy.
+Hermes was also brought alchemy to the world.
+This occured when he met the Mind of the Universe, who shared many secrets with him, including alchemy.
 You can read more about Hermes and alchemy here.

-Hermes was also considered to be a skilled practitioner of magic, and was believed to have the ability to use spells and incantations to accomplish his goals.
+Hermes is also a skilled practitioner of magic, and has the ability to use spells and incantations to accomplish his goals.
 This made him a powerful figure in the world of the gods, and he was often called upon to use his powers to help resolve difficult situations or to help other deities achieve their aims.

 These two aspects of his character, his association with magic and divination, helped to establish Hermes as a revered and respected deity in the pantheon of Greek gods.
 They also helped to make him an important figure in the world of mortals, as he was often sought after for his abilities in these areas.